ISAITB/docs-itb-ta/source/executeTests/index.rst

 .. note::

-  The test bed's REST API is an advanced feature that needs to first be enabled by your administrator before it can be used.
+  The Test Bed's REST API is an advanced feature that needs to first be enabled by your administrator before it can be used.

 .. _GITB TDL content: https://www.itb.ec.europa.eu/docs/tdl/latest/constructs/index.html#rich-documentation-per-step